Type1J/math_ops/README.md

 # The `math_ops` service

 ## Purpose
-This project was made by me (Jay Sistar) to serve as a starting point for Rust gRPC services with
+This project was made to serve as a starting point for Rust gRPC services with:

 * gRPC Reflection
 * gRPC-Web